-From portraiture to photojournalism to product photography, there are a vast number of genre you can pursue.
+From portraiture to photojournalism to product photography, there are a vast number of genres you can pursue.
 Learn about your options before you select a style to focus on.

 Which kind of photography is right for you?

-Whatever you’re interested in, be it people, animals, nature, food or fashion, there’s a type of photography geared around that specific subject matter.
+Whatever you’re interested in, be it people, animals, nature, food, or fashion, there’s a type of photography geared around that specific subject matter.
 Everything under the sun, literally, is something you can photograph.
 And the sheer volume of options can be overwhelming.
-Discover your path with this list of genre open to hobbyists and professional photographers alike.
+Discover your path with this list of genres open to hobbyists and professional photographers alike.

 Photograph the natural world.